aboutjax/Framer-Feedback/README.md

 ```
 ![generic feedback](https://media.giphy.com/media/3oFzm0oNwQ9gb1ARcQ/giphy.gif)

 Since this module extends `TextLayer`, it inherits all the goodness that comes with it.
-[Documentation here.](https://framer.com/docs/#text.textlayer) So as an example, this is how to invert the style of the feedback component (white background / dark text)
+[Documentation here.](https://framer.com/docs/#text.textlayer) For example, this is how to invert the style of the feedback component (white background / dark text)

 ```coffee
 feedback = new Feedback